jeffsauer/macos-virtualbox-vm/README.md

 Copy the drivers to the EFI partion that was mounted:

 sudo -i

 cd /mnt

 mkdir EFI

 cd EFI

 mkdir driver

 cd driver

 cp (path to extracted)ApfsDriverLoader.efi .

 cp (path to extracted)AppleImageLoader.efi .

 cp (path to extracted)AppleUiSupport.efi .

 cd

 guestunmount /mnt

+Boot the VM, the APFS drivers are not loaded, so it will default to the UEFI shell.
+Exit the shell by typing exit.
+Using the menus to boot from a file, and select the odd looking entry that has Macintosh HD label.